lvdlrs/crwn-clothing-learning-react/README.md

-# Learning React by Building an E-commerce store with Stripe API
+# Section 9: React Context

-This project is a learning ground on building an e-commerce website using stripe API, firebase authentication and react.
+This section are building shop page, products , cart and checkout